amyspencerproject/fresh-sticky-notes/README.md

 - [Styling the placeholder](https://medium.com/@samanthaming/styling-placeholder-text-with-css-9a2a608b68bc)
 - [Fontawesome with React](https://dev.to/davidemaye/how-to-set-up-font-awesome-in-react-5a8d)

+### What I learned

+This project was intended as a review of the basics of building with React but extended into Figma, Bootstrap.
+  - Figma: This was my first time actually creating a website design in Figma (as opposed to using a design spec in Figma).
+Figma is fairly intuitive so I just figured out as I went how to use some of the features e.g. creating components and grouping items.
+  - Bootstrap for React: I had recently gone thru a tutorial on Bootstrap and thought I would give it a try with React.
+Pretty quickly decided this was not the way to go.
+I was suprised by the amount of dependecies needed.
+Then I needed to import each Bootstrap feature I wanted to use.
+Since I am a novice with Bootstrap this felt like to much of a burden for this project's goal of reveiwing React.
+  - FontAwesome for React: This was a great opportunity to learn how to integrate FontAwesome icons into React.
+  - Componenet Tree: I have found that planning ahead and seeing the big picture of a coding project is important for success.
+I took the time to think about what each component's purpose was either being a presentational or container (stateful) component.
+When you are starting to code you can get bogged down in the details and lose sight of the overall goal.
+Having a component tree and plotting out what the user will need to do helps keep me on track.
+  - React: I found that I have retained quite a lot of the React basics I was taught in my Boot camp course.
+This time around I had a much deeper understanding of why React is so versitile and fast.
+I did not appreciate the efficiency of using the Virtual DOM for only updating the parts of the DOM that changed and not the whole thing.

 ## My process
 - started with mapping out which components would be container components and presentational components based on what the app should do and where the user data would flow.
 - designed the app in Figma [Fresh Sticky Notes](https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FrOMYTzRhT9IsdPX5sqAYqf%2FFresh-Sticky-Notes-React-Project%3Fnode-id%3D0%253A1%26t%3DCbzTznrTPD52l6Ca-1)

 - built out all the JSX in the App.js file first
 - considered using Bootstrap for React since I just did a tutorial but after an initial start decided this was more trouble than it was worth for this project